TrickyGo/ADGAN-plus-plus/ReadMe.md

 --image_dir demo_images/images \
 --label_nc 151
 ```

+The results should be as same as demonstrated in the above figure.

 # Acknowledgments
 This code is based on ADGAN(https://github.com/menyifang/ADGAN), SEAN(https://github.com/ZPdesu/SEAN) and SPADE(https://github.com/NVlabs/SPADE).
 We thank the authors for sharing their wonderful works!